Xre0uS/MultiDump/README.md

 As with all LSASS related tools, Administrator/SeDebugPrivilege priviledges are required.

+[Pypykatz](https://github.com/skelsec/pypykatz) is used to parse the dump, make sure it's installed with `pip3`.
+If you see the error `All detection methods failed`, it's likely the version is outdated.

 By default, MultiDump uses the `Comsvc.dll` method and saves the encrypted dump in the current directory.

 ```powershell